Deep Barrier

 In normal conditions an average slab of 100mm thick can take 4-5 months of drying time before it will conform to that standard.
 This is approx 20-25mm thickness of concrete per month

-And even when the concrete conforms to the Australian Standard, if there is water present the concrete will still act like a sponge and continue to absorb water, causing the same problems.
+And even when the concrete conforms to the Australian Standard, if water is present the concrete will still act like a sponge and continue to absorb water, causing high moisture levels.

 Testing for excess moisture: